communitytechnology/communitytechnology.github.io/docs/cck/installing-configuring/_posts/2014-10-14-mesh-hardware-setups.md

 ### Two or more nodes meshing wirelessly

 The most common configuration of wireless nodes is made up of the nodes themselves, the mesh links between nodes, and any users connected to the network.
-It involves two or more wireless nodes, installed with the Commotion software.
+It involves two or more wireless nodes, installed with a mesh firmware.
 The nodes in the example below are an assortment of omnidirectional nodes, but the specific type doesn’t matter as long as they are within wireless range of each other.

 ![Two nodes meshed wirelessly](/files/Hardware_Setups-Nodes_meshed_wirelessly.png)